-Andre Gomes joined Everton from Barcelona in June 2019 in a £22million deal, having impressed in a season-long loan from the Catalan giants in 2018-19.
+Andre Gomes joined Everton from Barcelona in June 2019 in a £22million deal, having impressed during a season-long loan from the Catalan giants in 2018-19.

 After recovering from a hamstring injury, the midfielder made his Blues debut in a 2-0 victory over Crystal Palace in October 2018 at Goodison Park.

-Gomes went on to make a total of 29 appearances during his season on loan, scoring one goal in that time - a fine long-range strike against Wolverhampton Wanderers which finished runner-up in the Club’s Goal of the Season poll.
+Gomes went on to make a total of 29 appearances during his loan term, scoring one goal in that time - a fine long-range strike against Wolverhampton Wanderers which finished runner-up in the Club’s Goal of the Season poll.

 The Portugal international was an influential member of his country’s European Championship-winning squad in 2016.